StableMTL: Repurposing Latent Diffusion Models for Multi-Task Learning from Partially Annotated Synthetic Datasets: Related works

-\condenseparagraph{MTL with partial annotation.} Early efforts addressed partially labeled shallow models~\cite{NIPS2007_a34bacf8, 10.1007/978-3-642-04174-7_40, 5360282}, subsequent deep learning approaches like MTPSL~\cite{MTPSL}, Dejavu~\cite{dejavu}, DiffusionMTL~\cite{diffusionmtl}, and JTR~\cite{nishi2024jtr} (see~\cite{fontana2024multitask} for a comprehensive review) have predominantly relied on simulating missing labels within single, fully-annotated datasets.
-This setup not only fails to fully capture real-world complexities where annotations are naturally sparse across different data sources but also hinges on the use of real-world datasets which are expensive to annotate densely for many tasks.
-SemiMTL~\cite{semiMTL}, which explored multi-dataset MTL, was restricted to two tasks and real-world data.
-Motivated by these gaps and the prohibitive cost of annotating numerous tasks on real-world data, we propose a more realistic, scalable, and challenging scenario: learning a greater number of tasks from multiple synthetic datasets, each with naturally partially overlapping sets of task annotations.
+\condenseparagraph{MTL with partial annotation.} Early efforts addressed partially labeled shallow models~\cite{liu2007semi, zhang2009semi, wang2009semi}, subsequent deep learning approaches like MTPSL~\cite{MTPSL}, DejaVu~\cite{dejavu}, DiffusionMTL~\cite{diffusionmtl}, and JTR~\cite{nishi2024jtr} have predominantly relied on simulating missing labels within single, fully-annotated datasets.
+Refer to Fontana \textit{et al.}~\cite{fontana2024multitask} for a comprehensive review.
+This setup not only fails to fully capture real-world complexities where annotations are naturally sparse across different data sources but also {relies} on the use of real-world datasets which are expensive to annotate.
+SemiMTL~\cite{semiMTL} {explores multi-dataset training, but is restricted to two tasks and uses real data.} Motivated by these gaps and the prohibitive cost of annotating numerous tasks on real-world data, we propose a more realistic, scalable, and challenging scenario: learning a greater number of tasks from multiple synthetic datasets, each with naturally partially overlapping sets of task annotations.

-\paragraph{Repurposing Latent Diffusion Models (LDMs) for dense prediction.} LDMs for image generation, known for robust representations, were first repurposed by Marigold~\cite{marigold, marigoldjournal} for dense prediction tasks like depth estimation, demonstrating strong generalization from small synthetic datasets.
-Subsequent efforts extended this to other individual tasks such as geometry~\cite{geowizard}, normal estimation~\cite{stablenormal}, motion~\cite{stablemotion} and also improved efficiency with enhanced sampling~\cite{depthfm} or single-step latent regression~\cite{he2024lotus,martingarcia2024diffusione2eft,genpercept}. in In the LDM context, holistic MTL remains largely unexplored.
-Recently, large-scale LDM-based visual foundation models like Diception~\cite{zhao2025diception} and OneDiffusion~\cite{onediffusion} emerged, handling diverse tasks by training on large-scale real-world data.
+\condenseparagraph{Repurposing LDMs for dense predictions.} Latent diffusion models are known for robust representations and were first repurposed by Marigold~\cite{marigold, marigoldjournal} for depth estimation, demonstrating strong generalization from small synthetic datasets.
+Subsequent efforts extended this to other individual tasks such as geometry~\cite{geowizard,stablenormal}, motion~\cite{stablemotion} and also improved efficiency with enhanced sampling~\cite{depthfm} or single-step latent regression~\cite{he2024lotus,martingarcia2024diffusione2eft,genpercept}. {In} the LDM context, holistic MTL remains largely unexplored.
+Recently, large-scale LDM-based models like Diception~\cite{zhao2025diception} and OneDiffusion~\cite{onediffusion} emerged, handling diverse tasks by training on large-scale real-world data.
 However, their primary focus is not on holistic MTL capabilities when restricted to synthetic-only training or small-scale, partially labeled data.
 Our approach is complementary, offering a method to fine-tune these models for multi-task using only small-scale, partially labeled synthetic datasets.